fallwink/LZU-Auto-COVID/README.md

 Details：
 ![](img/ServerChanMessage.jpg)

-### ServerChan Testing Subscription Version
+#### ServerChan Testing Subscription Version

 If you want to use [ServerChan Testing Subscription Version](https://sct.ftqq.com/), please create/modify the Actions secret with the Name `SERVERCHANSCKEY` and the value [your sendkey value](https://sct.ftqq.com/sendkey).
 In addition, create a Actions secret with Name as `OPENID`, if the value is `0`, it is only send to yourself.
 Otherwise, set the value to be the specified user's Wechat openid who subscribed the Testing Subscription account, then it will send it to the designated user and yourself at the same time.

-If you need to switch back to normal SeverChan, please delete the `OPENID` actions secret.
+If you need to switch back to normal ServerChan, please delete the `OPENID` actions secret.

 ## Self-Configure Workflow